mxstbr/mxstbr.com/src/pages/investing.md

 I love investing early to make the most of the limited amount of money I have.
 The earlier, the better.

 If you're founding a startup and think this could be a good fit I'd love to meet you.
-[DM me on Twitter](https://twitter.com/mxstbr) or [send me an email](mailto:contact@mxstbr.com) and let's chat!
+[DM me on Twitter](https://twitter.com/mxstbr) or <a href-"mailto:contact@mxstbr.com">send me an email</a> and let's chat!

 ### Investments